Its-Satyajit/phpv/README.md

 #### Detailed Script Walkthrough

-1. **Script Initialization**
+1. **Script Initialization**:

-    The script starts by enabling debug mode if `DEBUG` is set and defines color variables for output formatting.
+    - The script starts by enabling debug mode if `DEBUG` is set and defines color variables (`red`, `green`, `yellow`, `reset`) for terminal output formatting.

-2. **Argument Parsing**
+2. **Argument Parsing**:

-    The script parses the input arguments to determine if it needs to install a new PHP version (`-i` flag) or simply activate an existing one.
+    - It parses command-line arguments to determine whether to install a new PHP version (`-i` flag) or activate an existing one.
+It also handles options like verbose output (`-v`), dry-run (`--dry-run`), and help (`-h` or `--help`).

-3. **Tool and Dependency Checks**
+3. **Tool and Dependency Checks**:

-    The script verifies the presence of essential tools (`git` and `makepkg`) and installs required dependencies using `pacman`.
+    - The script checks if essential tools (`git` and `makepkg`) are installed using `command -v`.
+It displays an error and exits if any tool is missing.

-4. **Directory Setup**
+4. **Directory Setup**:

-    The script ensures that `$HOME/bin` and `$HOME/src` directories exist.
-If not, it creates them.
+    - It ensures that the `$HOME/bin` and `$HOME/src` directories exist.
+If not, it creates them using `mkdir -p`.

-5. **Cloning and Building PHP**
+5. **Cloning and Building PHP**:

-    If the `-i` flag is used, the script clones the AUR repository for the specified PHP version, navigates into the directory, and builds the package using `makepkg -si`.
-Before starting the build process, the script prints a message indicating that the build is starting.
+    - If the `-i` flag is set (`INSTALL=true`), the script clones the AUR repository for the specified PHP version, navigates into the directory, and builds the package using `makepkg -si`.
+Before starting the build process, it logs a message indicating the start of the build.

-6. **Creating Symbolic Links**
+6. **Creating Symbolic Links**:

-    The script removes existing symbolic links in `$HOME/bin` for PHP binaries and creates new links pointing to the specified PHP version's binaries.
+    - After installing PHP or if the `-i` flag was not used, the script removes existing symbolic links in `$HOME/bin` for PHP binaries and creates new links pointing to the specified PHP version's binaries.

-7. **Output and Verification**
+7. **Output and Verification**:

-    Finally, the script prints a success message and the PHP version to verify the activation.
+    - Finally, the script prints a success message indicating that PHP $VERSION has been successfully activated.
+It verifies the activation by displaying the PHP version using `php -v`.

 #### Troubleshooting